melviniwamoto/melviniwamoto.github.io/essays/by-the-bootsrap.md

 ### *So* sorry.

-Often *tone* or *contextual purpose* is the primary factor in trying to understand what *actually* was meant from any given message, but it can be challenging to communicate without some *conventions*, or agreed patterns, to represent them.
+Often *tone* or *contextual purpose* is the primary factor in trying to understand what *actually* was meant from any given message, but it can be challenging to communicate these intents without some *conventions*, or agreed patterns, to represent them.

-Formatting can serve to impart the intended subtext on, or include additional context to, the overlying message through *emphasis* or **highlighting** on ***words and Letters***.
+For writing, *formatting* can serve to impart the intended subtext on, or include additional context to, the overlying message through *emphasis* or **highlighting** on ***words and Letters***.

 Hyper-Text Markup Language [HTML][^html], Cascading Style Sheets ~~Language~~ [CSS][^css], and JavaScript [JS][^javascript] are the languages for the **content** and **formatting** and **functions**, respectively, of the documents that *browsers* use to communicate with *pages*.